Miscellaneous

 The taste and colour of cognac comes from the oak barrel

 The pleasure of an afternoon can be a glass of good cognac.
-We enjoy it, warming the glass in the palm of our hand to make the most of its flavours.
-I've often wondered where those special flavours come from because it too is, isn't it, another wine distillate like many others.
-And yet, so different!
-In trying to find out what the secret is I discovered that what makes the difference, not only between cognac and other wine distillates, but also between the different brands of cognac, is the oak barrel.
+We savor it with pleasure, warming the glass in the palm of our hand to enjoy its flavors as much as possible.
+I have often wondered where those special flavors come from because it too is, isn't it, just another wine distillate like many others.
+And yet so different!
+In trying to find out the secret, I discovered that what makes the difference, not only between cognac and other wine distillates, but also between the different brands of cognac, is the oak barrel.

 oak barrel